beeware/briefcase/docs/en/how-to/contribute/code.md

 ### Coverage report for host platform

-If all supported versions of Python are available to tox, then coverage for the host platform can be reported by running:
+If all supported versions of Python are available to `tox`, then coverage for the host platform can be reported by running:

 /// tab | macOS